tyehle/dominion/README.md

 # Dominion

-This is a dominion AI in Haskell written for a class
+This is a Dominion AI in Haskell written for a class.
+I have [posted](http://tobin.yehle.io/articles/dominion) a detailed description of how it works on my website.

 ## Build